Geezering/ahmm/md_docs3/Abstract_Expressionism.md

 - Clement Greenberg
 - Harold Rosenberg
 - (Both helped define and promote the movement)[7]
+## Writers:
-## Writers: Existentialists like Jean-Paul Sartre influenced the focus on individual experience
+- Existentialists like Jean-Paul Sartre influenced the focus on individual experience
+## Composers:
-## Composers: John Cage (experimental music), Aaron Copland (modern American music)
+- John Cage (experimental music)
+- Aaron Copland (modern American music)
 ## Contemporary Inventions and Technology:
 - Widespread use of acrylic paints (faster drying than oil)
 - New painting tools and techniques, such as commercial paints and house-painting brushes (used by Pollock)[3]